TiantianWang/ICCV17_SRM/README.md

 ## Note
 * We use [Caffe](https://github.com/hszhao/PSPNet) to train our Stagewise Refinement Model.
-* Our Resnet-50 model is based on the previous work [simon2016cnnmodels](https://arxiv.org/pdf/1612.01452.pdf).
+* Our Resnet-50 model is based on the previous work [simon2016cnnmodels](https://arxiv.org/pdf/1612.01452.pdf)[Imagenet pretrained models with batch normalization].
 * Saliency maps are generated without any pre- or post-processing.

 ## How to use